|

 The data showed that the calculator was the most frustrating part of the product.
 Looking at the feedback through different lenses, we boiled it down to five problem areas to inform the future design vision.

-Mapping the complete CX showed the calculator to be the most frustrating part of the product
+User journey map highlighting the calculator (in red) as the most frustrating part of the product

-The framework used to measure social value is highly complex, as each type of contribution requires a different formula.
-For instance, we need to determine the social value of providing five apprenticeships per year.
-Previously, users either had to figure out the calculations on their own or navigate to a different page to access a toolkit, which kind of defeated the purpose of the calculator.
+The framework used to measure social value is highly complex, as each type of contribution requires a different formula to determine its social value.
+Previously, users either had to figure out the calculations on their own or navigate to a different page to access a toolkit, which defeated the purpose of the calculator.

-Our idea was to integrate the toolkit into the calculator to handle the complex tasks.
+My idea was to integrate the toolkit into the calculator.
 Users could input raw data and get the social value they care about in return.
 The team was enthusiastic about this idea, but implementing it was challenging.
 It required creating visual, interactive versions of each formula.
 To achieve this, we worked closely with the data and evaluation teams in a series of workshops.
 Eventually, we were able to incorporate over fifty measurements as components into the design system.

 The initial launch was a beta, and we worked in sprints with regular review sessions to guarantee proper implementation of the user experience.
 The main challenges were around component design, but our close collaboration with the tech team allowed us to balance technical effort without compromising usability.